AdoptOpenJDK/TSC/README.md

 ### 1. Get the Source Code

-We source variants and versions of OpenJDK from a variety of source repositories:
+We source variants and versions of OpenJDK from a variety of source repositories.
+[Add a new build variant](https://github.com/AdoptOpenJDK/TSC/wiki/Adding-a-new-build-variant) describes the typical work flow of getting a new variant up and running.

 1. **OpenJDK HotSpot Mirrors** - GitHub mirrors of OpenJDK forests are created in the AdoptOpenJDK org.
 For example:
 [openjdk-jdk8u](https://github.com/AdoptOpenJDK/openjdk-jdk8u), [openjdk-jdk9](https://github.com/AdoptOpenJDK/openjdk-jdk9),